devicehive/esp8266-firmware/COMMANDS.md

 }
 ```

-Return ‘OK’ in status and json like below in result on success.
+Returns 'OK' on success with result or 'Error' with description in result.
 Each entry contains channel number and value in volts.
-‘Error’ and description will be send in result on error.
 ```json
 {
 	"0":"0.6"
 }
 ```

-## 2.2 adc/int
+##adc/int
 Subscribes on notifications with ADC value with some period.

 *Parameters*: